BitBoxSwiss/bitbox-wallet-app/README.md

 To statically compile the UI, run `make buildweb` again, which compiles the web ui into a compact bundle.

+### Base integration
+To test the BitBox Base integration, run the base-middleware on your local machine.
+Make sure you have bitcoind and c-lightning running as well.

 ## Develop using Docker

 The Dockerfile provides a Ubuntu container with the whole environment preconfigured.
 To set it up,